 You’re definitely going to need a black pen for bullet journaling at some point.
-In this post I’m going to tell you all the essential black pens you might need for your bullet journal and I’m going to give you save and splurge options so you can get a black pen to suit your budget.
+In this post I’m going to show you all the essential black pens you might need for your bullet journal and I’m going to give you save and splurge options so you can get a black pen to suit your budget.

 The links in this post are affiliate links.
 In simple terms this means that if you click through and make a purchase I will receive a small commission at no extra cost to you.
 It helps me keep this site running so thank you!